heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 4. Re-run `pwd` to validate that you have opened your cloned repository.

-### Step 3: Validate your Git configuration settings
+### Step 3 — Check your Git configuration settings

-To check your Git configuration settings on your local computer, run the `git config -l` command.
+To check your Git configuration settings on your local computer, run the `git config -l` command in your terminal.
 The output should list your Git username, email, and other details.

 ```
 >:$ git config -l